trueos/pcbsd/src-qt5/docs/introduction.rst

 * Lumina has been updated to 0.8.5.

 * `iocage <https://github.com/iocage/iocage>`_ has replaced Warden as the back-end for jail management in :ref:`AppCafe®` and the "Warden" tab has been renamed to "Jails".
+The
+  Warden graphical utility has been removed from Control Panel and the command line usage docs have been changed to describe how to use the :command:`iocage` command line utlity.

 * The default Serif/Sans Serif font is now `Noto <http://www.google.com/get/noto/>`_ instead of Dejavu.